This website will shortly be updated to reflect our new name, Lucie Blackman Trust. In the meantime all services are still available here.

 “Over 6.6 billion people, across 57,268,900 square miles, speaking 6500 different languages...
 Where do you start looking?”

 Since the disappearance of Lucie Blackman in Japan in 2000, The Lucie Blackman Trust has assisted many other families of missing relatives and established Missing Abroad to provide the unique expertise, practical help, advice and support needed by families at the most traumatic times.

-Missing Abroad is the first point of contact for families suddenly confronted with the unthinkable, providing access to both knowledge and logistical support to ensure that every effort can be made to find the person as quickly as possible.
+The Lucie Blackman Trust is the first point of contact for families suddenly confronted with the unthinkable, providing access to both knowledge and logistical support to ensure that every effort can be made to find the person as quickly as possible.
 Since its inception in mid-2008, inspired by Lucie's family's experiences and the difficulties in getting media coverage for Amy Fitzpatrick, Missing Abroad's dedicated team has supported thousands of families.

-Missing Abroad is particularly proud of its Specialist Advisors, consisting of Neville Blackwood MSc(former Detective Superintendant FCO), our International Law Enforcement Advisor, Commander (Retd.)
+The Trust is particularly proud of its Specialist Advisors, consisting of Neville Blackwood MSc(former Detective Superintendant FCO), our International Law Enforcement Advisor, Commander (Retd.)
 Simon Foy QPM LLB, our Homicide Advisor and Duncan McGarry MBE who joined us in 2013 as Family Liaison Advisor.

-Missing Abroad Chief Executive Matt Searle sits on a number of Steering and Advisory Panels and is Vice Chairman of the Victims' Services Alliance.
+Chief Executive Matt Searle sits on a number of Steering and Advisory Panels and is Vice Chairman of the Victims' Services Alliance.

 Click on the links below to find out more about each of our departments:

-Missing Abroad is operated by The Lucie Blackman Trust - Registered as a charity in England and Wales no. 1118143 and in Scotland no. SC044294
+The Lucie Blackman Trust - Registered as a charity in England and Wales no. 1118143 and in Scotland no. SC044294